wenkaiingermany/NCE_03/Lesson_40.md

 the irony of fate
 It's ironic that she became a teacher --she used to hate school.
 Ironically, his cold got better on the last day of his holiday.

+e -> *e

+who's who 谁是谁(名字，职务)
+You'll soon get to know who's who in the company.

+which is which
+The twins are so alike that I can't tell which is which.

+When Scarlet returned to the farm, the old maidservant began to tell her who married whom, who had what children and so on.

+### It has never been explained why university students seem to enjoy practical jokes more than anymore else.

+It has never been explained why Maya civilization vanished from the earth.

+Why people are prepared to tolerate a four-hour journey each day for the dubious 可以的 privilege of living in the country **is beyong me**.
+why ... is beyong me

+Why Jane was prepared to marry such a lazy-bones is beyong me.

+**It has always been a mystery to me why** city dwellers, who appreciate all these things, obstinately pretend that they would prefer to live in the country.

+It has always been a mystery to me why John obstinately pretends that he would prefer classical music.

+I was shocked when I heard you'd finished your research project a whole month early.
+How I managed to do it is still a mystery to me.

+Whether the whole universe does so **is a moot point at present**.

+Whether ... is a moot point at present
+Whether building more roads reduces traffic congestion is a moot point at present.

+It has never been explained why people who live in Mediterranean seem to enjoy eating octopus more than anymore else.

+### Students specialize in a particular type of pratical joke: the hoax.
+specialize in ... 专门研究...
+specialized adj. 专业的  ~ knowledge, ~ labour/labor

+So great is our passion for doing things for ourselves, that we are becoming increasingly less dependant on specialized labour.

+a particular type of pratical joke
+pratical jokes of a particular type

+**The more expensive kind of antique shop** where rare objects are beautifully displayed in glass cases to keep them free from dust **is** usually a forbidding place.

+**Antique shops of the more expensive kind** ... **are** ...

+### Inviting the fire brigade to put out a non-existent fire is a crude form of deception which no self-respecting student would ever indulge in.

+put out = extinguish 扑灭
+put out / extinguish the fire / cigarette / light

+smother 压灭
+quench  浇灭
+blow out 吹灭

+However, boxing was very **crude**, for there were no rules and a prize-fighter could be seriously injured or even killed during a match.

+form n. a type of sth.
+form of ...
+a severe form of cancer
+different forms of government

+no self-respecting ... would do sth.
+No self-respecting doctor would refuse to treat a sick person.
+No self-respecting government would yield to terrorists.

+Cheating in examinations is disgraceful behavior which no self-respecting student would ever indulge in.

+### Students often create amusing situations which are funny to everyone except the victims.

+Students often create funny situations which are amusing to / amuse everyone except the victims.